rcppmlpack/rcppmlpack2/README.md

 use RcppMLPACK.

-This package, however, uses the external [mlpack](http://www.mlpack.org/) library (version 2.* or later), so below for detailed instructions.
+This package, however, uses the external [mlpack](http://www.mlpack.org/) library (version 2.* or later), so see below for detailed instructions.

+We have successfully used version 2.1.0 (with a patch, see below), version 2.1.1 and now version 2.2.0.

 #### Debian